Belize at the 2012 Summer Olympics: Athletics

 Kenneth Medwood was the youngest person to represent Belize at the London Games at age 24.
 He had not participated in any previous Olympic Games.
 Medwood qualified for the Games because his fastest time of 49.54 seconds, recorded at the Mt.
 San Antonio College in April 2012, was 0.26 seconds quicker the "B" qualifying standard for his event, the men's 400 metres hurdles.
 He competed in the event's first heat on 3 August, finishing fourth out of eight athletes, with a time of 49.78 seconds.
 Medwood's performance allowed him to qualify for the contest's semifinal stage as the fastest losing runner.
 In the semifinals the following day, he placed fifth out of eight runners, with a time of 49.87 seconds.
 Overall he finished 17th out of 46 runners, and did not advance to the final after finishing 1.92 seconds slower than the slowest qualifier.
-After his event, Medwood told Great Belize Television that the games were "a great experience" which were something she had anticipated but that "it was an experience in itself because I've never been to the Games."
+After his event, Medwood told Great Belize Television that the games were "a great experience" which were something he had anticipated but that "it was an experience in itself because I've never been to the Games."

 At the age of 26, Kaina Martinez was the sole female athlete on the Belize Olympic team.
 She made her first appearance in the Olympic Games.
 Martinez qualified for the London Games because her quickest time of 11.74 seconds, set at the 2011 Central American Championships in Athletics, was 0.36 seconds slower than the "B" qualifying standard for her contest, the women's 100 metres.
 Before the Games she stated that she felt satisfied and attempted not to get excessive anxiety by relaxing and mediating.
 Martinez was drawn in the second heat in the event's preliminary stage, finishing second out of eight runners, with a time of 11.81 seconds.
 Her time allowed her to qualify for the first round.
 Overall Martinez ranked 51st out of 78 athletes and failed to go through to the semifinal after finishing 0.81 seconds slower than the slowest qualifier in round one.
 Afterwards she said: "It's an awesome experience.
 I mean words can really describe honestly how I feel being here and being a part of the competition.
 I just think it's an awesome experience."